 Activity data

-The relevant activity statistics for applying a Tier 2 methodology in the mining and handling of coal is the amount of coal produced from these activities.
+The relevant activity statistics for applying a Tier 2 methodology in the mining and handling of coal is the amount of coal from these activities.
+Make sure to regard imported and domestic coal here, unless imported amounts have already been considered under 2.L “Other production, consumption etc of bulk products”.

 For calculating emissions from storage of coal, the relevant activity statistics is the total area that coal is stored on (expressed in ha).